Skip to content

 4- Oahu

-Oahu has a high amount of rainfall each year, which makes it possible to find many waterfalls all throughout the island.
+Oahu has a high rainfall each year, which makes it possible to find many waterfalls throughout the island.
 It is home to some unique waterfalls nestled behind scenic trails.
 Below are two of the best waterfalls in Oahu:

 A- Manoa Falls

 Located in Manoa Valley, Manoa Falls is a 150-foot waterfall that drops into a small pool.
 It is nestled in a tropical rainforest, which often causes the ground to be damp and muddy.
-Manoa Falls is better visited in winter because the pool gets even deeper, and the waterfall is even more beautiful.
-However, it is not permitted to swim in the pool below the waterfall due to the threat of bacterial infection.
+Manoa Falls is better visited in winter because the pool gets even more profound, and the waterfall is even more beautiful.
+However, swimming in the pool below the waterfall is not permitted due to the threat of bacterial infection.

-Manoa Falls is one of the most popular waterfalls in Hawaii particularly because it is easy to reach.
+Manoa Falls is one of the most famous waterfalls in Hawaii, mainly because it is easy to reach.
 The trail to the waterfall is a roundtrip distance of just 1.6 miles.
 It is a well-maintained trail surrounded by amazing, lush views of Manoa Valley.

 B- Waimea Falls

-Waimea Falls is one of the easiest waterfalls to reach in Oahu.
+Waimea Falls is one of the most accessible waterfalls on Oahu.
 The trail to the waterfall is less than a mile long, and there is an optional shuttle service for a small fee.

 10 Best Waterfalls in Hawaii: Island by Island